tjex/dev-cheat-sheets/README.md

 # dev-cheat-sheets

-Here I note down any information that could be useful for future reference.
-E.g. semi-common, but annoying to remember / reference commands.
+Here I note down any information to do with software / computers that I want quick reference to.

 I use these cheats sheets in tandem with fzf from my terminal and also within neovim: